sigasi/sigasi_insights/content/releasenotes/sigasi-4.00.md

 ## Reset perspective

-If you see an empty editor or a hierarchy view with an error, follow these steps:
+If you see an empty editor or a Hierarchy View with an error, follow these steps:

 * Close all editors
 * Make sure you are in the "Sigasi" perspective: **Window > Perspective > Open Perspective > Other... > Sigasi** and **Open**